-Please refer to attendance policy for results of accumulated unexcused absences

-New Standard Logo Uniform shirts must be purchased at the school (the cost is between \$10.00 and \$12.00) from the main office during school hours.
-Logos are available to be embroidered for 5.00 dollars at The Great Put On.
+Please refer to attendance policy for results of accumulated unexcused absences New Standard Logo Uniform shirts must be purchased at the school (the cost is between \$10.00 and \$12.00) from the main office during school hours.
 Pants, skirts and sweaters can be purchased at any store; however, they must meet the requirements stated below.